11 Best Things to Do in Bolivia (in 2023)

 One of the coolest places to visit in Bolivia is the part of the Amazon basin known as Selva Boliviana.

 The best starting point for a visit is Rurrenabaque, a rather remote small town which can be reached by bus or by plane – though during the rainy season the road conditions make it virtually impossible to get there, and planes get regularly delayed as the runway at the airport isn’t exactly state of the art infrastructure.

-Needless to say, sunsets and sunrises are spectacular in this region of Bolivia – even more so because there’s hardly anybody around, meaning that the show can be enjoyed in complete silence!
+Needless to say, sunsets and sunrises are spectacular in this region of the country – even more so because there’s hardly anybody around, meaning that the show can be enjoyed in complete silence!

 For those who make the trip to Bolivia’s lofty Potosi, several treats are in store: